 The Medicare-Medicaid Coordination Office (MMCO) hosted a webinar that provides states with information about the benefits of daily Medicare Modernization Act (MMA) file submission.
 MMCO talked about the how daily submission benefits state, beneficiaries, and providers.
 Also, two states also shared their lessons learned and best practices regarding daily MMA file submission.
 This webinar is intended for all state & contractor staff interested in learning more about shifting to daily MMA file submission.

-This overview document focuses on the following three CMS data files to provide the similarities and differences between each:
+This overview document focuses on the following four CMS data files to provide the similarities and differences between each:

 - Enrollment Database (EDB) File